TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 Now we are ready to run detection on all of our video frames.
 Execute the following darknet command.

-    > ./darknet detector test cfg/coco.data cfg/yolov3.cfg weights/yolov3.weights batch ./frames_in/ ./frames_out/ >./results.txt
+    > ./darknet detector test yolov3_time_covers/time.data yolov3_time_covers/time.cfg yolov3_time_covers/backup/time_1800.weights batch yolov3_time_covers/frames_in/ yolov3_time_covers/frames_out/ >./results.txt

 This may take several minutes to complete.
 When this command has completed, the `frames_out` directory will be filled with copies of the frame images with the Time Magazine covers detected and marked.

 Now all that remains is to build another video, `output_video.mp4`, with the images in frames_out directory.
-In order to do this, switch back to the `yolov3_time_covers directory`,
+In order to do this, switch back to the `yolov3_time_covers directory`.

     > cd yolov3_time_covers